-Odisha fears Stage 3 of COVID-19 after 60-yr-old with no recent travel history tests positive
+Odisha fears Stage 3 of COVID-19 after 60-year-old with no recent travel history tests positive

 Bhubaneswar, Mar 27: Odisha on Friday expressed concern that the coronavirus could be advancing towards community transmission in the state, after a 60-year-old man with no recent travel history tested positive.